WagnerJust/zmk-config-detun/keyboard-visualizer/README.md

 # Detun Keyboard 3D Visualizer

-A beautiful, interactive 3D web-based visualizer for your Detun 60-key split keyboard layout.
+A beautiful, interactive 3D web-based visualizer for your Detun 60-key split keyboard layout in a realistic modern office environment.

 ## ✨ Features

+- **Realistic 3D Environment**: Beautiful modern office space with wooden desk, walls, floor, window, and natural lighting
+- **Immersive Scene**: Keyboards naturally positioned on desk mat with decorative items (coffee mug, plant, monitor stand)
-- **3D Visualization**: See your keyboard layout in an interactive 3D space
+- **3D Visualization**: See your keyboard layout in an interactive 3D space with realistic materials and shadows
-- **Split Layout**: Left and right keyboards positioned separately (30 keys each)
+- **Split Layout**: Left and right keyboards positioned separately on desk (30 keys each)
-- **Color-Coded Keys**: Different colors for letters, numbers, modifiers, special characters, and navigation keys
+- **Soft Color Palette**: Realistic keycap colors with softer tones for improved visual appeal
 - **Layer Switching**: Switch between different keyboard layers (Default, Lower, Raise, etc.)
+- **Multi-Layer View**: Display all keyboard layers stacked vertically on the desk
+- **Per-Layer Editing**: Edit keys in any layer, even when viewing all layers at once
-- **Edit Mode**: Click any key to edit its label interactively
+- **Edit Mode**: Click any key in any layer to edit its label interactively
 - **Modification Tracking**: Visual indication of modified keys with orange glow
 - **Export Functionality**: Export modified keymaps as JSON files
 - **Interactive Combinations**: Click on modifier keys (Ctrl, Shift, Alt, GUI) to see available key combinations